datanav/docs/technical/tripletex-webcrm.rst

      - "string"

-Tripletex Contact to Webcrm Persons
+Tripletex Contact to WebCRM Persons
 -----------------------------------
-Every Tripletex Contact will be synchronized with a Webcrm Persons.
+Every Tripletex Contact will be synchronized with a WebCRM Persons.

-Once a link between a Tripletex Contact and a Webcrm Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a WebCRM Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a Webcrm Persons:
+The following properties are synchronized between a Tripletex Contact and a WebCRM Persons:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - Webcrm Persons Property
+     - WebCRM Persons Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - customer.id
      - PersonOrganisationId
      - "string"